dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 # Power Automate Pro Tip: The Empty PDF Trick for Custom Prompts 🎯

-Have you ever encountered a situation in Power Automate where you're working with custom prompts that require a file attachment, but sometimes you don't actually need to attach anything?
-Today, I'm sharing a clever workaround that will save you time and make your flows more flexible!

-## The Challenge 🤔
+## The Specific Challenge 🤔

-When working with custom prompts in Power Automate, you might encounter this common scenario:
-- Your prompt requires a file attachment as one of the inputs
-- Sometimes you don't actually need to attach a file
+You're building a Power Automate flow that uses a Custom Prompt.
+The prompt has a file input field, and you know how Custom Prompts work - all inputs are mandatory.
+But here's the catch: your flow sometimes needs to include a file with the prompt, and sometimes it doesn't!

+This is a common scenario when:
+- Your flow has conditional logic
+- The file attachment is optional in your business process
+- You're handling multiple cases in the same flow
+- The file requirement varies based on user input or other conditions

+## The Problem with Custom Prompts 🔍

+Custom Prompts in Power Automate have a specific behavior:
+- All input fields are mandatory
+- You can't make an input optional
-- But the flow won't proceed without a file attachment
+- The flow won't proceed without all inputs being provided
-- Skipping the step isn't an option
+- There's no built-in way to skip a file input

 ## The Solution: The Empty PDF Trick 💡

-Here's a brilliant workaround: Use a minimal, empty PDF file!
-This trick allows your flow to proceed while satisfying the file requirement without adding any meaningful overhead.
+Here's a clever workaround: Use a minimal, empty PDF file when you don't have a real file to attach.
+This trick allows your flow to proceed while satisfying the mandatory file requirement without adding any meaningful overhead.

 ### How to Implement It